berthelemy/consulting.berthelemy.net/collections/_expertise/supplier-selection.md

 - Providing support to an online training startup to select a marketing and delivery platform
 - Leading the procurement process to select an enterprise learning and talent management platform for a global company in the energy sector *

-* done under my old business name: Wyver Solutions Ltd
+[ * Done under my old business name: Wyver Solutions Ltd ]